 The Fundy Ocean Research Centre for Energy (FORCE) was established in 2009 as Canada’s leading test centre for tidal energy technology.
 FORCE is a non-profit grid-connected test facility in the Minas Passage, Bay of Fundy, intended to allow developers, regulators, scientists, and academics to study and demonstrate the performance of in-stream tidal energy turbines and their interactions with the environment.
-The FORCE site consists of five undersea berths for tidal in-stream energy conversion devices, subsea power cables that can enable connection of turbines to land-based infrastructure, a subsea data cable, an onshore transformer substation, and a shore-based visitor centre.
-The marine portion of the project is located in a Crown Lease Area, 1.6 km by 1 km in area, in the Minas Passage near Black Rock, and the onshore facilities are on leased lands on the West Bay Road approximately 10km West of Parrsboro.
+The FORCE site consists of five subsea berths for tidal stream energy conversion devices, subsea power cables that can enable the connection of turbines to land-based infrastructure, a subsea data cable, an onshore transformer substation, and a shore-based visitor centre.

 At mid-tide, the current in Minas Passage is about 4 cubic km per hour.
-About 160 billion tonnes of water flows through the Bay of Fundy each tidal cycle, equal to four times the estimated flow of all the rivers and streams on Earth combined.
-With the incoming tide, approximately 14 billion tonnes of sea water flows through Minas Passage into Minas Basin, and central Nova Scotia tilts slightly under the immense load.
+About 160 billion tonnes of water flows through the Bay of Fundy each tidal cycle, equal to four times the estimated flow of all the freshwater rivers in the world combined.
+With the incoming tide, approximately 14 billion tonnes of seawater flows through Minas Passage into Minas Basin, and central Nova Scotia tilts slightly under the immense load.

-The complete Environmental Assessment Registration Document for FORCE (Registered on June 17, 2009 under the Nova Scotia Environment Act), including the Terms and Conditions of Approval (issued September 15, 2009) can be viewed here.
+The complete Environmental Assessment Registration Document for FORCE (Registered on June 17, 2009 under the Nova Scotia Environment Act), including the Terms and Conditions of Approval (including addenda from 2010 and 2015) can be viewed here.
 The conditions of its EA approval provide for comprehensive, ongoing, and adaptive environmental management.
 The EA approval has been amended since it was issued to accommodate changes in technologies and inclusion of more berths to facilitate provincial demonstration goals.

 FORCE also has a Crown land lease from the Province of Nova Scotia, which allows it to conduct activities at its demonstration site.
-Berth holders at the FORCE site are selected by the Nova Scotia Department of Energy.
+Berth holders at the FORCE site are selected by the Nova Scotia Department of Energy and Mines.

 Each berth holder is responsible for obtaining all permits and approvals for their individual project.
 This includes authorizations and/or reviews from Fisheries and Oceans Canada, Transport Canada, and a review of its environmental effects monitoring program by the Nova Scotia Department of Environment.

-In addition, FORCE has implemented two key programs:
+In addition, FORCE has implemented several key programs:

 Key Environmental Issues